GaijinEntertainment/DagorEngine/README.md

 To build the "testGI" sample, navigate to the X:\develop\DagorEngine\samples\testGI\prog folder and run the "jam" command.
 After building, the executable file will be placed in the testGI\game folder.

 Run DagorEngine/build_all.cmd to build the entire project toolkit from the source code.
 This process may take a considerable amount of time.

+## Open-source roadmap

+We are going to open-source more parts of our Engine and tools.
+These are general and broad plans for next year, can be changed.

+### Documentation

+* dagor render
+* how to work with dagor assets
+* dagor level editor
+* dagor reactive gui framework

+### Basic dagor samples

+* Binaries of basic render and game samples (terrain, clouds, water, grass; inputs and controls) with assets sources
+* Sources of basic game samples

+### The Pretty Games framework

+Framework with samples and documentation, based on daslang and dagor.
+Details yet to come.